Zugz0Wang/Competitive-Programming-Playground/README.md

 - Independently solved; 20230523

 I used a map, a binary search tree, to solve this problem.
 This question is a good practice for iterators.

 ---

+## Leetcode.712.
+Minimum ASCII Delete Sum for Two Strings

+- Hinted from hints; 20230731

+I used a bottom-up DP array which each element tracks the minimum ASCII to match the two substrings from the original strings to solve this problem.

+---